kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 60% = F: 81, 86, 88, 89

-### Q81 - LEARN
+### Q81
-During observation of the _venous pulse_, you note that the x descent is:
+During observation of the _venous pulse_, you note that the *x descent* is:

-	A. Is prominent in atrial systole - F
+	A. Is prominent in atrial systole
-	B. Is synchronous with the carotid pulse wave - F
+	B. Is synchronous with the carotid pulse wave
-	C. Reflects a rise in atrial pressure before the tricuspid valve opens - F
+	C. Reflects a rise in atrial pressure before the tricuspid valve opens
-	D. Is due to the tricuspid valve moving down during ventricular systole - F
+	D. Is due to the tricuspid valve moving down during ventricular systole
 	E. Reflects opening of the tricuspid valve and a fall in right atrial pressure

 #### Answer: E. Reflects opening of the tricuspid valve and a fall in right atrial pressure - *FALSE* = D. Is due to the tricuspid valve moving down during ventricular systole - TRUE

-##### Jugular Venous Pressure (JVP)
+##### Jugular Venous Pressure (JVP) - LEARN
 - a wave: prominent in atrial systole
 - c wave: synchronous with the carotid pulse wave
 - v wave: reflects a rise in atrial pressure before the tricuspid valve opens